Introduction to R Programming Language

 - R will get installed.
 Select the Finish button to complete the installation.

 After R is successfully installed, you can open R using

 Start Menu to All Programs to R

-You can also double-click on the R shortcut icon in the desktop
+You can also double-click on the R shortcut icon on the desktop

 The R Console is the place where you can input commands.
 Sometimes you will be required to write the command in a script and then run the commands.
 A script is a separate window where you can type your commands.
-Below picture shows you how to open a script
+The below picture shows you how to open a script

 How R works?